The-going/evlproject/content/pipeline/rulesofthumb.md

 {{% notice tip %}}
-In the early days of dual kernel support in Linux, some people would invoke the `do_gettimeofday()` routine from the in-band kernel from an out-of-band context in order to get a wallclock timestamp for their real-time code.
+In the early days of dual kernel support in Linux, some people would mistakenly invoke the `do_gettimeofday()` routine from an out-of-band context in order to get a wallclock timestamp for their real-time code.
+Doing so would create a deadlock situation if some in-band code running `do_gettimeofday()` is preempted by the out-of-band code re-entering the same routine on the same CPU.
+The out-of-band code would then wait spinning indefinitely for the in-band context to leave the routine - which won't happen by design - leading to a lockup.
 Nowadays, enabling CONFIG_DEBUG_IRQ_PIPELINE would be enough to detect such mistake early enough to preserve your mental health.
 {{% /notice %}}

 ## Careful with disabling interrupts in the CPU